ZiwenLi0325/EE399/hw5/README.md

 Author: Ziwen(https://github.com/ZiwenLi0325)

 ## Abstract:
-This homework explores the application of various neural network architectures in predicting the dynamics of the Lorenz system for different rho values.
+This homework explores the application of various neural network architectures in predicting the dynamics of the Lorenz system for different $rho$ values.
 We train neural networks to advance the solution from time 't' to 't + ∆t' for ρ=10, 28, and 40, and then examine their prediction accuracy for ρ=17 and ρ=35.
 The performance of feed-forward networks, LSTM, Simple RNN, and Echo State Networks are compared, revealing their distinct strengths and weaknesses in predicting complex, non-linear dynamical systems.

 ## Sec.
 I. Introduction and Overview:
 In this homework, we delve into the prediction of the Lorenz system dynamics, a classic example of a complex and chaotic system, using various neural network architectures.
-The objective is to train the models on specific rho values (ρ=10, 28, 40) and evaluate their ability to generalize and accurately predict future states for other rho values (ρ=17, 35).
+The objective is to train the models on specific $rho$ values (ρ=10, 28, 40) and evaluate their ability to generalize and accurately predict future states for other $rho$ values (ρ=17, 35).
 This study will help us understand the robustness and adaptability of different neural network models in the face of non-linear dynamical systems.

 ## Sec.
 II.
 Theoretical Background:
 The Lorenz system is a set of three differential equations that describe the chaotic behavior of weather systems.
 Predicting the Lorenz system dynamics is a challenging task due to its non-linear and chaotic nature.